|Prevalence and Genotype Distribution of Human Papillomavirus Among a Subpopulation of Jordanian Women|

 4Molecular Biology Department, MedLabs Consultancy Group, Amman, Jordan

-Objectives: Human papillomavirus (HPV) infection is the leading sexually-transmitted infection worldwide and the main etiology of cervical cancer.
+Objectives: Human papillomavirus (HPV) infection is the leading sexually-transmitted infection (STI) worldwide and the main etiology of cervical cancer.
 HPV infection rates are important in directing vaccination policies and screening for cervical cancer.
-Unfortunately, no recent reports have evaluated the prevalence of HPV infection amongst Jordanian women, despite the major globalization-driven changes in sexual behavior.
-This study aims to determine the prevalence of HPV infection and its genotypic distribution in cervical samples of Jordanian women.
+Unfortunately, no recent reports have evaluated the prevalence of this infection among Jordanian women despite major globalization-driven changes in sexual behavior.
+Accordingly, this study aimed to determine the prevalence of HPV infection and its genotypic distribution in the cervical samples of Jordanian women.

-Materials and Methods: The study was carried out at Prince Hamza Hospital (Amman, Jordan) during 2016-17.
-Women (15 and 75 years old) were randomly selected for cervical cell collection.
+Materials and Methods: The study was carried out at Prince Hamza Hospital (Amman, Jordan) during 2016-2017.
+Women (15-75 years old) were randomly selected for cervical cell collection.
 DNA was extracted and then amplified using MY09/11 and GP5+/6+ consensus primers.
-Positive samples were then genotyped using RT-PCR and reverse line blotting.
+Finally, positive samples were genotyped by applying real-time- polymerase chain reaction and reverse line blotting.

-Conclusions: Our data suggests that the prevalence of HPV infection amongst Jordanian women is below the global and regional rates.
-This data should facilitate the implementation of appropriate cervical cancer screening and future HPV vaccination programs.
+Conclusions: Our data suggest that the prevalence of HPV infection among Jordanian women is below the global and regional rates.
+It is hoped that these data should facilitate the implementation of appropriate cervical cancer screening and future HPV vaccination programs.